bogdan1995/ember-movie-app/README.md

 This README outlines the details of collaborating on this Ember application.
 A short introduction of this app could easily go here.

+## Description

+This application was created by using Ember.js.
+The Movie Finder will help you found necessary movies and shows you popular and newest movies.

 ## Prerequisites

 You will need the following things properly installed on your computer.